tirupats/multi-user-blog/README.md

 ## Features missing/ Possible additional improvements ##

+* Currently, editing comments is implemented using jQuery.
+However, if a user does not enable JavaScript on his/her machine, then the user cannot edit his/her comments.
 * Social media registration and login
 * Parallax effects on views would render it a more modern look
 * Referer pages only keep track of 1 prior page and as a result can lead to circular reference when the "cancel" button is used on some pages